micoloth/vscode-reactive-jupyter/README.md

 This extension performs simple Static Code Analysis to find dependencies between the various statements in a Python script.
 When you modify a line in a file, it will be marked as Stale together with all the lines that depend on it.

-This extension is in **BETA**.
+This extension is in **PREVIEW**.
 Please don't expect it to run flawlessly.
 Also, read about the limitations below.

 # Demo: